Find out what you need to do to legally place batteries or accumulators on the UK market.

 Some products, such as toys, must comply with specific rules on how batteries can be removed.
 Manufacturers must make sure they meet these requirements.

-The legislation is enforced by the National Measurement Office (NMO).
+The legislation is enforced by the National Measurement and Regulation Office (NMRO).

 Enforcement officers may visit premises at any reasonable time.
 They may inspect batteries, examine procedures and request records.
 They may also seize batteries or records.